Ekiserrepe/cron-transaction-xahau/README.md

 node uninstallHook.js
 ```

-This removes the installed hook by setting `Flags: 2` (hsfNSDELETE) with an empty `CreateCode` field.
+This removes the installed hook by setting `Flags: 1` with an empty `CreateCode` field.

 ### CronSet Management